-Investing in a sunroom is a great decision that adds property value, extends the usable space of your home and provides a designated area for entertainment, relaxation and gathering.
+Investing in a sunroom is a great decision that adds property value, extends the usable space of your home by adding square footage and provides a designated area for entertainment, relaxation and gathering.
 For many people, the choice to build a sunroom in easy.
-It’s choosing the right sunroom that requires more thought.
+It’s choosing the right sunroom style that requires more thought.

 “Sunroom” is a broad term that generally refers to any room designed to let light in and give you access to the outdoors, capitalizing on the view of your surroundings.
 Technically, there are specific differences between sunrooms and patio enclosures.
 They vary by construction, materials, intended use and the installation of heating and cooling systems.